mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

 	11

-Here both conditions are met, but we only run the code of the first condition met.
-This is very fundamental to controlling the flow of code.
-There is also a subtle thing to note in the previous example. ``11.divides(r)`` already returns a boolean, hence we do not need to use an equality here.
-We could have just as easily used ``11.divides(r)==True`` but it is not necessary.
+Here both conditions are met, but only the code associated with the first condition is actually executed.
+Understanding how conditionals are executed fundamental to controlling the flow of your program.

+There is also a subtle shortcut that we used in the previous example. ``11.divides(r)`` already returns either ``True`` or ``False``, hence we did not need to use an equality here.
+We could have used the more verbose ``11.divides(r)==True`` but it is not necessary.

 Often we wish to execute some code if none of our conditions above are met.
 For this we use the :obj:`else` operator. ::